 - The candidate's technical and professional ability to fulfil the requirements of the contract.
 Regulation 60 of The Public Contracts Regulations 2015 provides an exhaustive list of means by which a contracting authority can assess a suppliers technical or professional capacity.
-This can include consideration of quality assurance processes, a list of previous similar contracts to establish their experience, references, educational and professional qualifications of managerial staff, environmental measures etc. For more detail on the means by which a contracting authority can assess a suppliers technical capacity, see A Guide to Managing Above EU Threshold Tenders and A Guide to Supplier Appraisal.
+This can include consideration of quality assurance processes, a list of previous similar contracts to establish their experience, references, educational and professional qualifications of managerial staff, environmental measures etc. For more detail on the means by which a contracting authority can assess a suppliers technical capacity, see A Guide to Managing Above Threshold Tenders and A Guide to Supplier Appraisal.

-The minimum criteria must be stated in the contract notice published in the OJEU and/or in the contract documentation.
+The minimum criteria must be stated in the contract notice published on the Find a Tender Service and/or in the contract documentation.

 It is important that selection and award criteria are not confused and used at the wrong stage of the tendering process.
 A contracting authority generally cannot take account of a tenderer's experience, manpower, equipment or ability to perform the contract by an anticipated deadline (which are selection criteria relating to capability) as part of the award criteria.
 Such criteria should only be taken into account at selection stage.
 It is possible to include in the award criteria “organisation, qualification and experience of staff assigned to performing the contract” where the quality of the staff assigned can have a significant impact on the level of performance of the contract.
 Care must be taken not to duplicate any ‘staff’ related assessment undertaken at selection stage.

 A Selection Questionnaire (SQ) is used to gather the information described above in order to help decide which suppliers should be selected to participate in a tender exercise.
 Contracting authorities should have regard to the statutory guidance concerning changes to how procurers should select suitable suppliers and administer the Selection Questionnaire.
 This guidance contains a standardised set of questions for use in procurements where the EU rules apply.

 A copy of the Standardised Section Questionnaire